 3. Now pull the strap up on itself and fix the velcro at a level where the arm feels comfortable and supported, as shown.

-You will be taught how to manage your sling by the physiotherapists or nurses.
-You will also be taught exercises to keep your shoulder, elbow and hand moving.
+You will be taught how to manage your sling by the therapists or nurses.
+You will also be taught exercises to keep your elbow and hand moving when your drains have been removed.